crainbf/pisti/README.md

 Play
 --------------------
 Player 1 plays the first card.
 If the card matches the top card of the discard pile or is a jack, he captures the pile.
-Otherwise, it is added to the discard pile.
+Otherwise, it is added to the discard pile - now five cards high.

 Then Player 2 plays a card.
 If the card matches the top card of the discard pile or is a jack, she takes the pile.
 Otherwise, it is added to the discard pile.
 If a player takes the pile, the other player will play the next card